BoxyUwU/safe_ecs/README.md

 # decentralecs

 This branch does not use exclusively unsafe code although it is well abstracted and kept to a minimum.
-Ideally this
+Ideally this branch would be its own repository and all the crates would be renamed to `decentralecs`.

 Archetype based ECS with the following notable features:
 - custom implementations of component storage